KlimaDAO/klimadao-solidity/docs/src/src/protocol/pKLIMA/AltExercisepKLIMA.sol/interface.IERC20.md

 ### allowance

-*Returns the remaining number of tokens that `spender` will be allowed to spend on behalf of `owner` through {transferFrom}.
+*Returns the remaining number of tokens that `spender` will be allowed to spend on behalf of `owner` through [transferFrom](/src/protocol/pKLIMA/AltExercisepKLIMA.sol/interface.IERC20.md#transferfrom).
 This is zero by default.
 This value changes when {approve} or {transferFrom} are called.*